 Fat is a nutrient.
-It is crucial for normal body function and without it we could not live.
+It is crucial for normal body function, and without it, we could not live.
 Not only does fat supply us with energy, it also makes it possible for other nutrients to do their jobs.

 Fats, which consist of a wide group of compounds, are usually soluble in organic solvents and insoluble in water.
-Chemically, fats are usually known as triesters of glycerol and fatty acids (triester = one of three ester chemical groups).

 - Animal fats - butter, lard, cream, fat in (and on) meats.